lesreddy/tw-tetris/readme.md

 ## Code

-The games engine and core javascript was referenced from developer [meth meth method](https://www.youtube.com/watch?v=H2aW5V46khA).
-It took me two weeks to de-construct his 51 minute video and put it into my project so that I understood it.
-I also referenced [Code Explained](https://www.youtube.com/watch?v=HEsAr2Yt2do) to further help me understand the concepts I was putting into the project.
+The games engine and core javascript was referenced from developers [meth meth method](https://www.youtube.com/watch?v=H2aW5V46khA) and [Code Explained](https://www.youtube.com/watch?v=HEsAr2Yt2do).
+This process took two weeks and was much more time consuming than first thought as I had to understand each concept as I rebuilt it into my own.

 My mentor Simen Daelin provided me with his [project](https://eventyret.github.io/tetris-game/) which I also referenced to get the use of bootbox for providing a player name.
 This was because I could not get my bootstrap modal to work and I wanted to at least submit the project with a working modal.